Give2Peer/g2p-client-android/README.md

 1.5.0
 -----

-- [ ] Feature: a navigation drawer. \o/
 - [ ] Feature: all-time world leaderboard.
 - [ ] Feature: add my email to my user account.

-1.4.0
------

-- [ ] Setting: move the map's region drawer FAB to the bottom right.
 - [ ] Feature: log in with an existing user account.
 - [ ] Feature: request new credentials by email.
 - [ ] Feature: provide a description to items.

-- [ ] BugFix:  issue #2.
+1.4.0
+-----

+- [x] Feature: a navigation drawer. \o/
+- [x] Setting: move the map's region drawer FAB to the bottom center.